Lars von Trier: Approach to actors

-In an interview for IndieWire, von Trier compared his approach to actors with "how a chef would work with a potato or a piece of meat", clarifying that working with actors has differed on each film based on the production conditions.
+In an interview for IndieWire, Trier compared his approach to actors with "how a chef would work with a potato or a piece of meat", clarifying that working with actors has differed on each film based on the production conditions.
 He has occasionally courted controversy by his treatment of his lead actresses.
 He and Björk famously fell out during the shooting of Dancer in the Dark, to the point where she would abscond from filming for days at a time.
-She stated of von Trier, who shattered a monitor while it was next to her, that "you can take quite sexist film directors like Woody Allen or Stanley Kubrick and still they are the one that provide the soul to their movies.
+She said of Trier, who shattered a monitor while it was next to her, that "you can take quite sexist film directors like Woody Allen or Stanley Kubrick and still they are the one that provide the soul to their movies.
 In Lars von Trier's case it is not so and he knows it.
 He needs a female to provide his work soul.
 And he envies them and hates them for it.
 So he has to destroy them during the filming.
 And hide the evidence."

-Nicole Kidman, who starred in von Trier's Dogville, said in an interview with ABC Radio National that she tried to quit the film several times in response to comments von Trier made on set, often while inebriated, "but I say this laughing...I didn't do the sequel but I'm still very good friends with him, strangely enough, because I admire his honesty and I see him as an artist, and I say, my gosh, it's such a hard world now to have a unique voice, and he certainly has that."
+Nicole Kidman, who starred in Trier's Dogville, said in an interview with ABC Radio National that she tried to quit the film several times in response to comments Trier made on set, often while inebriated, "but I say this laughing...I didn't do the sequel but I'm still very good friends with him, strangely enough, because I admire his honesty and I see him as an artist, and I say, my gosh, it's such a hard world now to have a unique voice, and he certainly has that."

 However, other actresses he has worked with, such as Kirsten Dunst and Charlotte Gainsbourg have spoken out in defence of his approach.
 Nymphomaniac star Stacy Martin has stated that he never forced her to do anything that was outside her comfort zone.
 She said "I don't think he's a misogynist.
 The fact that he sometimes depicts women as troubled or dangerous or dark or even evil; that doesn't automatically make him anti-feminist.
 It's a very dated argument.
 I think that Lars loves women."